 Brown the ground beef and add the onions/seasonings just like I do in the recipe.
 Deglaze the pot with TWO cups of beef broth.
 You want to reduce the liquid because there will be very limited evaporation when pressure cooking.

 Add in the remaining ingredients, EXCEPT the tomato paste, and stir.
 Put the tomato paste on top and don't stir.
-I would start with 2 Tbsp tomato paste and increase as needed at the end so the dish is thickened the way you want it.
+I would start with 2 tablespoon tomato paste and increase as needed at the end so the dish is thickened the way you want it.

 Put the lid on the Ninja Foodi and set the pressure to high for 3 minutes.
 When the time is up, allow the pot to NR for 2-3 minutes and then release the remaining pressure.